-Wow, amazing, lump in your throat, uplifting, close to tears… all good descriptions of Page Turner.
+Wow, amazing, lump in your throat, uplifting, close to tears… all words that pop into my head when I think of Page Turner.
 It’s the first 10 I’ve ever given a mini-drama and it’s very well deserved.

 When you have three hours available to sit and watch something, make sure you turn on Page Turner.
 The story is about three young people who excel at what they do and how they deal with the trials that come their way, threatening their hopes and dreams.